Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/00-sql-introduction.md

 ## Import

 Before we get started with writing our own queries, we'll create our own database.
-We'll be creating this database from the three `csv` files we downloaded earlier.
-Close the currently open database (**File > Close Database**) and then follow these instructions:
+We'll be creating this database from the two sv` files we downloaded earlier.
+To create a new database with the two csv files, we need to follow these stepps:

 1. Start a New Database
     - Click the **New Database** button